Pre-commit System

 Removing hook registrations

-For git commit commands that pass the above checks, the hook injects a system message reminding Claude to complete /pre-land-review first.
+For git commit commands that pass the above checks, the hook injects a system message reminding the agent to complete $pre-land-review first.

 File guard (.claude/hooks/file-guard.sh)